JoachimIsaac/3013-ALG-Isaac/3013-ALG-Isaac/Assignments/09-H03/README.md

 - 15) To implement printer spooler so that jobs can be printed in the order of their arrival.
 - 15) **Answer: Queue (like a queue/line of people waiting to get through a checkpoint).
-It follows first in first out struture and so this allows**
+It follows first in first out struture and so this allows the most the first job to be printed first and pending jobs to be printed afterwards.**

 - 16) To implement back functionality in the internet browser.
 - 16) **Answer: Stack or linked list Stack (you can add to the stack with each site visited, and pop off as necessary to go back, as long as you don't care about going forward.
-If you care about forward, this is the same scenario as the word processor, so linked list(doublely) is the best data structure in my opinion.)**
+If you care about going forward, a linked list(doublely) is the best data structure in my opinion.Since it would allow you to go back and forward by treating the sites as nodes.)**

 - 17) To store the possible moves in a chess game.